 Minimum immunizations required by Idaho law are not the same for all ages.
-Please refer to Panhandle Health District for detailed requirements as they pertain to your child's age.
+Please refer to health services and immunization section below for detailed requirements as they pertain to your child's age.

 Students will not be able to attend school without one of the following: 1) proof of completed immunizations, 2) verification of an immunization plan in progress, 3) a "certificate of exemption", which must be signed by a parent or guardian. ("Certificate of exemption" forms are available in each of the school offices).